rafftod/slides/INFO-H414_Swarm/swarm.md

 ## Conclusion

 -   Larger swarms do not always yield better results
--   GroundBots are the key performance drivers
+-   CamBots are the key performance drivers
 -   Physical interference is a real problem
 -   Reality gap is not faced yet